GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 To generate multiple tables that join based on certain keys, start by generating the central fact table with the above described
 [`data_generator_pipeline.py`](data-generator-pipeline/data_generator_pipeline.py).
-Then use [`data_generator_joinable_table.py`](data-generator-pipeline/data_generator_pipeline.py) with the above described parameters for the new table plust two additional parameters described below.
+Then use [`data_generator_joinable_table.py`](data-generator-pipeline/data_generator_pipeline.py) with the above described parameters for the new table plust three additional parameters described below.

  - `--fact_table` The existing fact table in BigQuery that will be queried to obtain list of distinct key values.
  - `--source_joining_key_col` The field name of the foreign key col in the existing table.